RockefellerArchiveCenter/project_electron/transfer/README.md

 ## Examples

-Example transfers.
-These are illustrative and not prescriptive.
+A set of example transfers, broken into four broad record types.
+These examples are intended to be illustrative and not prescriptive.

+### Administrative records

+President's office, program and policy, etc.

+### Board materials

+Board books, dockets and minutes.

+### Communications and Publications

+Annual reports, newsletters, etc.

+### Grant records

+Some with additional metadata.